rust-lang/project-rfc-2229/progress.md

 ClosureSubsts helps represent the closure in a desugared form.
 It consists of:

 // TODO: get the check what type is assigned to Fn
 - The closure type: Fn/FnMut/FnOnce.
 This is done using type variables so, eg: Fn is assigned u8 etc.
 - The closure signature
-- A tuple containing the list of types of captured variables.
+- A tuple containing the type of each captured path.

 Before capture analysis the old compiler could create a tuple of inference variables of a known arity, when the ClosureSubsts are created.
 This is because we knew the root variables that were going to be captured and this was same as the number of paths captured.